State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{HVAC:} For HVAC systems, contextual information is fairly consistent across different subcomponents.
-Two types of contextual information are adopted in most HVAC-related PMx studies.
-The first type pertains to the specific context of each measurement.
-This includes details such as the subject of the measurement (e.g., temperature) and the zone where the measurement is taken.
-The second type pertains to the environmental context surrounding the system itself.
-This includes external factors such as ambient temperature and humidity \cite{haruehansapong4167802deep}, zone occupancy rates \cite{LIN2020106505}, and carbon dioxide ($CO_2$) concentration levels \cite{behraven2018}.
-This consistent usage of contextual information underscores its pivotal role in HVAC systems' PMx tasks, providing essential inputs for PMx models and algorithms in this area.
+\textbf{HVAC:} For HVAC systems, contextual information is relatively consistent across different subcomponents.
+Two types of contextual information are commonly used in most HVAC-related PMx studies.
+The first type relates to the specific context of each measurement, including details such as the subject of the measurement (e.g., temperature) and the zone where the measurement is taken.
+The second type concerns the environmental context surrounding the system itself, encompassing external factors such as ambient temperature and humidity~\cite{haruehansapong4167802deep}, zone occupancy rates~\cite{LIN2020106505}, and carbon dioxide ($\mathrm{CO}_2$) concentration levels~\cite{behraven2018}.
+This consistent use of contextual information highlights its crucial role in HVAC systems' PMx tasks, providing essential inputs for PMx models and algorithms in this field.